You can perform plenty of shoulder exercises for muscle and strength gain. One of the most popular options is the dumbbell front raise.

 Read on to learn about the dumbbell front raise: what makes it special, how to perform it, how to include it in a training plan, and what exercises you can pair it with.

-What Is a Dumbbell Front Raise?
+What Is a Front Raise?

 The dumbbell front raise is an isolation exercise that targets the shoulders (deltoids).
 More specifically, the movement emphasizes the front portion of the muscle (anterior head).
 The scientific name is the anterior deltoid, and it layman’s terms that means the front shoulder muscle.